nostoz/deribit_volatility_download_and_visualize/README.md

 `python3 deribit_loader.py`

 The program will fetch and save every 5mn the options and futures data for the specified crypto-currencies to Parquet files in the `data` folder.
+One day of data per file.

 ## Examples